lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 >[!NOTE]
  >
- >Only administrators can download expired assets.
+ >Only the administrators can download the expired assets.
 For more information about expired assets, see [Manage digital rights of assets](../using/manage-digital-rights-of-assets.md).
  >

 ## Steps to download assets {#steps-to-download-assets}

-Following are the steps to download assets or folders containing assets for Brand Portal:
+Following are the steps to download assets or folders containing assets from Brand Portal:

 1. From the Brand Portal interface, do one of the following: